 |Jesus Army evangelism (Photo credit: Wikipedia)|

-The thoughts that race through my head in these situations, some of which are not particularly rational, fuel the nature and intensity of my emotional response.
+The thoughts that race through my head in these situations, many of which are not particularly rational, fuel the nature and intensity of my emotional response.
 You see, I tend to interpret acts of evangelism as unwanted invasions upon my privacy.

 "I don't want to hear about your delusion!"You get the idea.
 There is no question that my tendency to interpret evangelism in this manner drives my reaction to it.